MrVPlusOne/LambdaNet/README.md

  - filter and prepare the TS projects into a serialization format
  - start the training

-The results of manual comparison with JSNice is available under the directory `data/comparison/`.
+Our main results are present in the paper.
+The Typescript files used for manual comparison with JSNice are put under the directory `data/comparison/`.